 What Are Dental Sealants?

-Dental sealants are a type of preventive dental treatment to help protect teeth from cavities and decay.
+Dental sealant are a type of preventive dental treatment to help protect teeth from cavities and decay.
 Decay occurs when bacteria feeds off sugars left on the teeth, creating an acid that can eat through the enamel.
 Brushing and flossing away food particles and using fluoride products helps protect the teeth from decay, but there are areas where food particles hide, especially on the back molars.
 These teeth are harder to clean and have deeper crevices where tiny food particles hide to feed decay-causing bacteria.

 Dental sealants are used to cover teeth with a protective coating that can lower the risk for cavities.
 Sealants are most commonly used on back molars in children and teens who are more likely to get cavities.
-Dental sealants are most effective when they are applied to the molars right after they arrive.
+Dental sealant are most effective when they are applied to the molars right after they arrive.
 Children get their first permanent molars at around age six and their second set at around age twelve.
 Dental sealants can last for five to ten years, helping protect children from cavities until adulthood.

 Applying Dental Sealants